 Development Team

-Cross-functional, self-organising group (typically 3–9 people) that does the actual work.
-In Scrum, the team collectively owns delivery — there are no sub-teams or hierarchy within the Development Team.
+A cross-functional, self-organising group of three to nine people who do the actual work.
+In Scrum there is no hierarchy within the development team.
 They decide how to build what the Product Owner has prioritised.
+No sub-teams.
+No team leaders.
+Everyone owns delivery together.

 The Five Scrum Ceremonies